fluttercandies/flutter_smart_dialog/README.md

 - Custom dialog box

-  - Use the SmartDialog.instance.show() method, which contains many parameters with the suffix 'Temp', which is consistent with the following parameters without the suffix 'Temp '.
+  - Use the SmartDialog.show() method, which contains many parameters with the suffix 'Temp', which is consistent with the following parameters without the suffix 'Temp '.

 ```
 SmartDialog.show(